Bonnet cavies are are so unusual that it's hard to look away! With their ruffles and rosettes and reverse growing hair!

-Many years ago a woman named Ethel Mckeown of Nemora Cavies breed two smooth coat guinea pigs together, the resulting pups were all born with a fur fault.
+Many years ago a woman named Ethel Mckeown of Nemora Cavies bred two Smoothcoat cavies together, the resulting litter were all born with a fur fault.
 Ethel liked the look of this fur fault and decided to do selective breeding to develop this fault.

-She started showing these under the section of Rare Varieties and showed in the Nationals for the cavies at the 17th National Show three of which placed, this was in 1997, the standards followed this and by the 20th show in the year 2000 they were being included in the Roughcoat Section.
-They can be found in both the standard coat and the satin coat .
+She started showing them under the section of Rare Varieties and showed in the Nationals for the cavies at the 17th National Show three of which placed, this was in 1997, the standards followed this and by the 20th show in the year 2000 they were being included in the Roughcoat Section.
+There is a Satin version.